htslin103/Visual-Studio-Projects/RandomNumberGenerator/README.md

 ## Testing

-1. Open project in visual studio
+1. Open the project in visual studio
-2. From the toolbar, select Test->Run-> All Tests
+2. From the toolbar, select Test->Run All Tests

 ## Version
 1.0